Donations

 8. Salaries are not paid to leaders in the USA.
 People such as myself, Steve Dupuie, Louis Rubin, Bill Wedekind, James Martenet, and our Spanish language translators like Carlos Aponte and Oscar Leal are also not paid—we all have freely donated our time.
 Nor have we paid wages for their spouses.
 Nor have we funded any retirement nor health insurance plans.

 9. Youth Programs.
 This mainly covers costs for paying for youth camps in Africa, but also sometimes other expenses for programs targeted towards the youth.
-This is needed for many reasons, including some associated with the end times (cf. Malachi 4:6.
+This is needed for many reasons, including hunger support as well as some associated with the end times (cf. Malachi 4:6).
+Because of budgetary concerns (and the expenses mainly hit in December which is Summer for Africa), this account got less funding than the previous year.

-The vast bulk of funds are spent to preach, witness (Matthew 24:14), reach, broadcast, produce literature, prepare for the short work (Romans 9:28), and teach, with nearly all the rest (21+%) to support the poor ,widows, and orphans (the “+” is the 21% was not counting the support for an orphanage in Pakistan–which supports gospel of the kingdom translations or the Youth Programs).
+The vast bulk of funds are spent to preach, witness (Matthew 24:14), reach, broadcast, produce literature, prepare for the short work (Romans 9:28), and teach, with nearly all the rest (23+%) to support the poor, widows, and orphans.
 It appears that never before in Church of God history have so few helped so many with so little for so long in order to have the impact that the Continuing Church of God is having.

 More on our presence in various media can be found at the Continuing Church of God Multimedia page.